svandragt/cuttlefish/readme.md

 ## Installation

-Carbon requires PHP 5.3+ and has only been tested so far on IIS 6.1 / Windows.
-I'll soon test it under Apache / Ubuntu.
+Carbon requires PHP 5.3+ and is tested on IIS 6.1 / Windows & Apache / Ubuntu.

 1. Check out this repository and point your webserver to the public folder.
 2. Open `public/Configuration.php` and override any constants from `public/system/Defaults.php`.